 Re-invigorate innovation efforts for greater speed to market and return on investment, namely robotics for efficiency, sales and services functionality upgrades, and analytics for customer insight.

 Prepare for a long-term partial return to work, where the staff is disbursed across offices and working from home.

-Prioritise process improvements in areas where possible including new business, remote customer service and the recruitment and performance management of agents.
+Prioritize process improvements in areas where possible including new business, remote customer service, and the recruitment and performance management of agents.
 The medical data aspect of the business is likely to be meager in the near-term.

 Develop new processes for recurring work that is now virtual, including financial close, budget and business performance management processes, and product management.

-Mobilise new initiatives in asset/liability matching, capital management, expense management and vendor management for new and ongoing programs.
+Mobilize new initiatives in asset/liability matching, capital management, expense management, and vendor management for new and ongoing programs.